phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 4257
+#Number of Trump Tweets: 4770
-#Number of Clinton Tweets: 3503
-#Number of Cruz Tweets: 2546
+#Number of Cruz Tweets: 2802
-#Number of Rubio Tweets: 1745
+#Number of Rubio Tweets: 1909
-#Number of Sanders Tweets: 1722
+#Number of Sanders Tweets: 1874
-#Number of Carson Tweets: 280
+#Number of Carson Tweets: 298
 #Total Number of Tweets:
+#Number of Clinton Tweets:
 ---
 ---